 Class A Class B

-Name of Beneficial Owner No. of Shares Before Offering % of Combined Voting Power Before Offering No. of Shares After Offering % of Combined Voting Power After Offering % of Combined Voting Power After Offering, Including Full Exercise of Over-allotment Option No. of Shares Before Offering % of Combined Voting Power Before Offering No. of Shares After Offering % of Combined Voting Power After Offering % of Combined Voting Power After Offering, Including Full Exercise of Over-allotment Option
+Name of Beneficial Owner No. of Shares Before % of Combined Voting Power Before No. of Shares After % of Combined Voting Power After % of Combined Voting Power After Offering, Including Full Exercise of Over-allotment No. of Shares Before % of Combined Voting Power Before No. of Shares After % of Combined Voting Power After % of Combined Voting Power After Offering, Including Full Exercise of Over-allotment

-Directors and named executive Officers
+Directors and named executive Officers Offering Offering Offering Offering Option Offering Offering Offering Offering Option

 David Gladstone(1)(2) 100% 100%

 Terry Lee Brubaker

 Michael LiCalsi

-Michael Malesardi
+Michael Malesardi - -

-Laura Gladstone
+Laura Gladstone -

-Directors and executive officers as a group (persons) 100% 100%
+Directors and executive officers as a group ( persons) 100% 100%

-^{} Less than 0.1%
+\ Less than 0.1%

 (1) The number of shares held by Mr. Gladstone does not reflect the exchange of the shares of Class B Common Stock attributed to Mr. Gladstone through his ownership of TGC LTD. See "Description of Capital Stock-Common Stock-Conversion."
-As of the date of this prospectus, if all shares of Class B Common Stock were exchanged for Class A Common Stock, Mr. Gladstone would beneficially own approximately shares of Class A Common Stock, representing % and % of the Class A Common Stock outstanding after the offering, assuming the underwriters' overallotment option is not exercised and assuming the underwriters' overallotment option is exercised in full, respectively.
+As of the date of this prospectus, if all shares of Class B Common Stock were exchanged for Class A Common Stock, Mr. Gladstone would beneficially own approximately shares of Class A Common Stock, representing % and % of the Class A Common Stock outstanding after the offering, assuming the underwriters' overallotment option is exercised in full, respectively.